 We tested loaf after loaf to get just the right ingredients to make this recipe for us all to enjoy.
 So, I strongly encourage you to use the ingredients called for and follow the recipe exactly.
 After you've made it a few times successfully then have fun experimenting if you wish 🙂

 Keto Bread That's Versatile: Make Keto Rolls or Biscuits

 Just look at the texture of these keto rolls made with the same recipe.
 You can either drop the batter by spoonful onto a greased cookie sheet or make formed keto rolls by refrigerating the dough before forming them.

 To make formed rolls, allow the batter to chill in the fridge for 5-10 minutes until less sticky and easier to handle.
 Then, shape into balls and place on a greased cookie sheet.
 The rolls will spread as they bake, so if you want a taller roll, make sure they aren't squished down.

 Then, bake in a preheated 350 degree (325 degree convection) oven for 20-25 minutes or until browned on the bottom and tops as pictured.
 Remove from the oven and allow to cool for 10 minutes and serve.

 What Makes This Keto Bread Recipe Different?

 As I mentioned, this low carb bread recipe begins with the cheese and cream cheese.
 These ingredients act as binders and provide the needed structure to allow the bread recipe to be substantial enough to use it for things like sandwiches.
-Once cooled, you can hold this bread horizontally and it won’t fall apart… Well, as long as you don’t slice it paper thin!
+Once cooled, you can hold this keto bread horizontally and it won’t fall apart… Well, as long as you don’t slice it paper-thin!

 I’ve also used gelatin as an extra binder and to give the bread a pleasant chew that was missing in early test versions.